taiiii123/stop-watch/README.md

 ## Usage💡

-1. Open the action bar in the Explorer and navigate to the Stopwatch tab.
+1. Open the action bar in the Explorer and navigate to the `STOPWATCH` tab.
 2. Use the displayed stopwatch to `start`, `stop`, or `reset` the timer, and check the time.
 (Refer to:[Demo](#demo)).
 3. You can also check the time from the status bar.